What would happen without a Leap Day? More than you might think

 NEW YORK (AP) — Leap year.
 It's a delight for the calendar and math nerds among us.
 So how did it all begin and why?

-Have a look at some of the numbers, history and lore behind the (not quite) every four year phenom that adds a 29th day to February.
+Have a look at some of the numbers, history and lore behind the (not quite) every-four-year phenomenon that adds a 29th day to February.

 BY THE NUMBERS